 The names of the family have been recorded in history and are as follows:

-The families had a lavish lifestyle, the Lynch’s in particular built a tower house which is known as Lynch’s castle, but both the towns people and family tribes benefited from their economic relationship.
-The families spent money maintaining and repairing the town wall which protected the people inside, and in return the townspeople continued to trade with the families.
+The families lived lavish lifestyles; the Lynchs, in particular, built a tower house called Lynch’s castle.
+However, both the townspeople and family tribes benefited from their economic relationship.
+The families spent money maintaining and repairing the town wall, which protected the people inside, and in return, the townspeople continued to trade with the families.
 The continued profits the 14 families wanted depended on maintaining the wall’s defensive capabilities.

-During this time Galway was actually the principal Irish fort for trade with Spain and France.
+During this time, Galway was the principal Irish fort for trade with Spain and France.

 1477: Christopher Columbus visited Galway

-In 1477 Christopher Columbus actually visited Galway and recorded his trip.
+In 1477, Christopher Columbus visited Galway and recorded his trip.

 1504 – The Battle of Knockdoe

-The Battle of Knockdoe took place in 1504 near Knockdoe, which is close to Tuam, another major town in Co.
+The Battle of Knockdoe occurred in 1504 near Knockdoe, close to Tuam, another central town in Co.
 Galway.
-It is a little known battle but it is often attributed to the decline of power of Gaelic lords in the West
+It is a little-known battle, but it is often attributed to the decline of the power of Gaelic lords in the West

 1520: Dunguaire Castle was built

-Dunguaire Castle was built in 1520 by the O’Hynes clan and overlooks Galway bay.
-Dunguaire castle is located in Kinvara Co.
-Galway.
-Check out the video below where we explore the castle!
+Dunguaire Castle, located in Kinvara Co.
+Galway, was built in 1520 by the O’Hynes clan and overlooks Galway Bay.
+Check out the video below, where we explore the castle!

-The cities walls were extended as a measure to protect the cities quays, known as The Long Walk in 1584 into what is now known as the Spanish Arch, one of the most iconic locations in Galway city.
+The city walls were extended in 1584 to protect the city’s quays, known as The Long Walk, into what is now known as the Spanish Arch, one of the most iconic locations in Galway City.

 History of Galway: 17th & 18th Century Galway